Andre601/mkdocs-materialx/docs/contributing/making-a-pull-request.md

 to build a project to serve as a test suite.
 It can double as documentation that shows how your new feature is meant to work.

-- Test with relevant examples from the [Material for MkDocs Examples] repository.
+- Test with relevant examples from the [MaterialX for MkDocs Examples] repository.

 [smoke tests]: https://en.wikipedia.org/wiki/Smoke_testing_(software)
 [minimal reproduction]: https://jaywhj.github.io/mkdocs-materialx/guides/creating-a-reproduction/
-[Material for MkDocs Examples]: https://github.com/mkdocs-material/examples
+[MaterialX for MkDocs Examples]: https://github.com/mkdocs-material/examples

 - Ideally, also test the examples in the [examples repository].